IABTechLab/uid2docs/docs/ref-info/updates-doc.md

 January 3, 2024

-We've added a reference article explaining what the UID2 Operator does and the differences between a Public Operator and a Private Operator.
+We've added a reference page explaining what the UID2 Operator does and the differences between a Public Operator and a Private Operator.

 For details, see [The UID2 Operator](../ref-info/ref-operators-public-private.md).